 Feast of Music covers live music in NYC, and occasionally other places.
-Launched in 2007, it strives to give equal voice to all kinds of music: everything from an indie rock show in some Williamsburg dive, to a concert by one of the world's great orchestras at Carnegie Hall.
+Launched in 2007, it aspires to give equal voice to all kinds of music: everything from an indie show in a Williamsburg dive, to an orchestra concert in Carnegie Hall.
 As Duke Ellington once said: "There are only two kinds of music: good music...and the other kind."

 Pete Matthews is a digital media and marketing professional who lives in Park Slope, Brooklyn.
 As an undergrad, he was Program Director for his college radio station, which played everything from Mahler to Mudhoney.
-After the radio station where he planned to work after college changed format from Classical to Classic Rock, Pete worked briefly in PR for opera singers before coming to his senses and switching careers to digital marketing and media, developing communications strategies for some of the world's largest companies.
+After that, Pete briefly did PR for opera singers before coming to his senses and switching careers to digital marketing and media, developing communications strategies for some of the world's largest companies.
 At night and on weekends, he goes to shows.